t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 To modify resource state, clients usually GET a representation from the server, process it locally, and transfer the resulting state back to the server with a PUT.
 Sometimes, however, the state can only be modified on the server side, for instance, because representations would be too large to transfer or part of the required information shall not be accessible to clients.

-In this case, resource state is modified by calling a functions.
+In this case, resource state is modified by calling a function.
 This is usually modeled with a POST request, as it leaves the behavior semantics completely to the server.

 ### Instantly Returning Functions